 Cloth face coverings can help protect the people around you.
 Many people with COVID-19 have no signs or symptoms and can pass the virus to others without knowing it.
 When we talk, sneeze, or cough, tiny droplets that contain the virus can be carried into the air.
 Wearing a cloth face covering helps stop those droplets from going into the air or landing on surfaces.

 Why are cloth face covers being required now?
 As businesses are reopening, it is important that employees are protected as they come face to face with a large number of people during work.
 People who have been staying at home are starting to return to more normal activities and coming into contact with more people as well.
-Using cloth face covers along with other measures, such as frequent hand washing, social distancing and cleaning/disinfecting surfaces, can help prevent further spread of COVID-19.
+Using cloth face covers along with other measures, such as frequent hand washing, social distancing (staying six feet away from other people) and cleaning/disinfecting surfaces, can help prevent further spread of COVID-19.
+Wearing a cloth face covering should not take the place of these other measures.

 Cloth face covers for children.
 Cloth face coverings should never be used on children under the age of two.
 Adults should use their best judgment in using cloth face covers for children between the ages of two and nine while in public places.
 Adults should make their best efforts to get children ages 10 and above to wear cloth face covers when in public places.